soreana/RISK-V-assembly/part-1-Katan32/README.md

 ### Build and Run:

+1. Set t0 to the desired value.
-1. Open the project in SEGGER Embedded Studio.
+2. Open the project in SEGGER Embedded Studio.
-2. Add `main.c` and `assembly.asm` to your project.
+3. Add `main.c` and `assembly.asm` to your project.
-3. Build and run the project on RISC-V target.
+4. Build and run the project on RISC-V target.
-4. Observe the output in console (J-Link RTT, UART, or terminal depending on setup).
+5. Observe the output in console (J-Link RTT, UART, or terminal depending on setup).

 ---